honeylouluzon/Agentic-World/README.md

 - Indexing and metadata tagging ensure that even at scale, agents remain searchable in real-time.
 - Scalability is not only about quantity—it also covers versioning, allowing multiple iterations of the same agent to coexist without conflict.

-💡 **Analogy:** Just like a digital app store, the library should handle thousands of “apps” (agents) without losing performance or clarity.

 ### 2. Modular
 - Each agent is self-contained—defined by its role, inputs, outputs, and dependencies.
 - Agents are grouped into categories (e.g., NLP, Planning, Data I/O, Diagnostics) but can be recombined flexibly across flows.
 - Modularity ensures reusability: the same summarization agent can work in a research flow, customer service flow, or monitoring system.
 - Dependencies between agents are explicit, preventing “hidden couplings” that reduce reliability.

-💡 **Analogy:** Think of the library as a box of LEGO bricks—each piece is modular, but the combinations are limitless.

 ### 3. Auto-Recognizable
 - Newly introduced agents should be automatically recognized by the library without requiring manual registration.